osohq/oso/docs/content/any/reference/tooling/ide/metrics.md

 ---
-title: IDE Telemetry
+title: IDE Metrics
-description: Information about telemetry collected by IDE integrations.
+description: Information about metrics collected by IDE integrations.
 ---

-# IDE Telemetry
+# IDE Metrics

 ## VSCode

-The VSCode extension collects **non-identifiable** telemetry data that we use to improve Oso.
-We collect data into un-timestamped batches instead of sending it on every policy load since we care about aggregate statistics; not tracking your personal development behavior. **We will never sell this data**.
+The VSCode extension collects **non-identifiable** metrics that we use to improve Oso.
+We collect data into un-timestamped batches instead of sending it on every policy load since we care about aggregate statistics, not tracking your personal development behavior. **We will never sell this data**.

 | Data collected | Link to code | Purpose |